tekuuu/nexora_/README.md

 - **Liquidation Protection**: Safeguards against under-collateralization
 - **Price Oracle Integration**: Real-time price feeds for accurate valuations
 - **Token Swapping**: Confidential token exchange functionality

+### Current Protocol Behavior & Limitations ⚠️

+This project is an early-stage, privacy-first lending prototype.
+To keep the initial implementation focused and functional, several behavioral constraints and simplifications are in place.
+These are deliberate design/implementation limits and will be expanded in future work.

+- **Supply:** Users can supply any supported asset to the protocol.
+Only Confidential WETH (cWETH) may be enabled as collateral.
+- **Withdraw:** Withdrawing cWETH (the collateral asset) triggers a health check on the user's position.
+If the withdrawal would make the position unhealthy (under-collateralized), the withdrawal is denied.
+Non-collateral assets may be withdrawn without a health check.
+- **Borrow:** A user may have at most one borrowed asset at a time.
+To borrow a different asset the user must fully repay their existing borrowed asset first.
+- **Repay:** When repaying the full outstanding balance of a borrowed asset, the user must select the "Repay All Debt" option (or equivalent) to clear the debt slot and allow borrowing another asset.
+- **Interest & Liquidation:** There is currently no interest accrual (supply APY = 0%, borrow APY = 0%) and no liquidation mechanism implemented.
+These are intentionally omitted in this phase to keep the protocol simple and focused on confidential accounting.
+- **HCU Limit:** HCU here refers to Homomorphic Computation Unit — the computation budget unit used by Zama's FHEVM.
+The prototype enforces HCU caps as part of a simplified safety and performance model (for example, a per-transaction sequential budget on the order of ~5,000,000 HCU and a global budget on the order of ~20,000,000 HCU).
+These limits make certain confidential computations and multi-asset operations challenging.
+We are actively researching and developing innovative optimizations (batching, algorithmic reductions, and approximate/cheaper homomorphic patterns) to minimize HCU consumption and enable richer protocol features in future releases.
+- **Price Oracle:** For the sake of simplicity and testing, the protocol currently uses a fixed/static price oracle.
+Production deployments should replace this with a live/secure price feed.

+These limitations are intentional.
+The roadmap includes implementing interest rate models, liquidation logic, multi-asset borrow support, and tunable HCU parameters.
+See the "Future works" section for planned improvements.

 ### User Interface 🎨
 - **Modern Material-UI Design**: Clean, responsive interface